Soulthym/massa-watcher/README.md

 If your bot will restart often, instead of clogging official bootstrap servers, you can make your own node the default bootstrap node.

+During development, this will help a lot with restarting the bot quickly without waiting for the bootstrap servers to respond, which can take several hours if they are overloaded or if you hit your rate limit.

 To do this:
 1) find your node id by running `get_status` in your node's client.
 It will be near the top of the response.
 2) find your node's IP address by running `ip a s` in the terminal on the node's machine (in the shell, not in the massa client)